 You can serve it hot or cold and use the leftover strawberry syrup for another sweet treat.

 Once you’ve learned how to make strawberry milk, you can get a little creative with the recipe.
-For a vegan twist, replace the cow’s milk with coconut milk, almond milk, soy milk or another dairy-free product.
+For a vegan twist, replace the cow’s milk with coconut milk, almond milk, soy milk, pumpkin milk or another dairy-free product.

 Make it an adult beverage by spiking it with some vodka or white rum.